inv4fee2020/pli_node_conf/manualscript_integrate_bkup.md

       **_NOTE : The above values are taken from a private development host which is regularly erased_**

-   To edit you new vars file using the guidelines set out above, run the command;
+   To edit your new vars file using the guidelines set out above, run the command;

          nano ~/"plinode_$(hostname -f)".vars

-   In this example I use 'nano' but you can replace with the editor that you are more comfortable with e.g. vim, vi etc.
+   In this example I use `nano` but you can replace this with the editor that you are more comfortable with e.g. vim, vi etc.

 ---